rndmorris/Salis-Arcana/docs/enhancements.md

 <ins>Example:</ins>

-If the Additions list contains `Thaumcraft:blockCandle:10` (Purple Tallow Candles), and the Exclusions list contains `Thaumcraft:blockCandle` (all Tallow Candles), Purple Tallow Candles will help stabilize an infusion but other colors will not.
+If the Additions list contains `Thaumcraft:blockCandle:10` (Purple Tallow Candles), and the Exclusions list contains `Thaumcraft:blockCandle:*` (all Tallow Candles), Purple Tallow Candles will help stabilize an infusion but other colors will not.